stormpath/stormpath-sdk-java/OktaGettingStarted.md

 2. Select the 'Refresh Token', and 'Resource Owner Password' checkboxes and click 'Save'
 3. Click the 'Edit' button on the 'Client Credentials' panel
 4. Select the 'Use Client Authentication' radio button, and click 'Save'
-5. Click on the 'Groups' tab
-6. Select the 'Assign' button in the 'Everyone' column, and click 'Done'
-7. Grab the ID portion of the URL of your browser's current page, for example: if your URL was: `https://dev-123456-admin.oktapreview.com/admin/app/oidc_client/instance/00icu81200icu812/#tab-groups` then `00icu81200icu812` would be your application's ID
+7. Copy the Client ID for your application

-**Important:** You will need to remember your application's ID.
+**Important:** You will need to remember your Client ID.

 ### Create an Access Token

-1. Navigate to your Admin console: i.e. https://dev-123456-admin.oktapreview.com/admin/dashboard
+1. Navigate to your Admin console: i.e. https://dev-123456-admin.oktapreview.com/dev/console
-2. On the top menu click on 'Security' -> 'API'
+2. On the top menu click on 'API' -> 'Tokens'
-3. Select the 'Tokens' tab
 4. Click 'Create Token'
 5. On the pop-up, give your new token a name, for example: 'My Test Token', and click 'Create Token'